hoanhp/NodeJsScan/README.md

 ## INSTALL AND RUN TEST

-NodeJsScan Docker images can be built for both the Web UI and CLI version.
+tools folder contains tools for building container and run test

 * Build and run docker container